A research environment on AWS RES: KNMI's leap to the cloud

-For decades, KNMI relied on traditional workstations to analyze vast amounts of data and produce weather forecasts.
-However, maintaining and upgrading this physical hardware posed significant challenges.
-The infrastructure limited their ability to scale, hindering flexibility and slowing down critical research tasks.
-Recognizing the need for change, KNMI turned to SUE for a cloud-based solution that could address these limitations and position the organization for future growth.
+For decades, the KNMI relied on traditional workstations to analyze large amounts of data and make weather forecasts.
+However, maintaining and upgrading this physical hardware presented increasing challenges.
+The infrastructure limited scalability, reduced flexibility, and slowed down crucial research activities.
+The KNMI recognized the need for change and called on SUE to provide a cloud-based solution that would remove these limitations and prepare the organization for future growth.

 Facts and figures